adonisjs/v5-docs/content/releases/out-of-preview.md

 ```

 ## Breaking changes
-It's already if you are getting errors right now, we will walk through the breaking changes together and fix them.
+If you are getting errors right now, we will walk through the breaking changes together and fix them.

 ---

-### Making middleware type safe
+### Making middleware type-safe
 Open the pre-existing `start/kernel.ts` file and remove the string based middleware references with the import statement as follows:

 ```ts